 The following words and phrases are used throughout the MSI website and unless otherwise stated, the meaning of these terms is defined as follows.
 Please be aware that the definitions given here are not intended to be universal; rather, the definitions are specifically tailored to fit the environment at MSI.

 The resources that are provided to each PI group free of charge each year.
-Groups will receive allocations of both storage (GBs/TBs) and CPU time (in the form of Service Units (SUs).
+Groups will receive an allocation of storage (GBs/TBs) each year, and must submit their Annual Renewal form each year to retain access to allocated resources.
 With additional justification, additional resources can be allocated or purchased for the PI group (see definition "Purchased Resources").

 The process by which research groups renew their access to MSI's HPC services for the next calendar year.
 Each Principal Investigator or Group Administrator is responsible for renewing their group's access, and annual renewal is required to maintain access.